 Why Should You Replace Silver Amalgam Fillings In My Teeth?

 Replace Amalgam Fillings Darken Teeth

 Replace Amalgam Fillings Can Fracture Teeth

-Although amalgam fillings are a long-lasting restoration option, they can possibly cause tooth fractures.
+Although amalgam fillings can provide a long-lasting restoration option, they can possibly cause tooth fractures.
 These types of fillings are made from a mixture of metals that constantly expand and contract with temperature changes in the mouth.
 As a result, this micro expansion and contraction over many years can apply pressure on the surrounding tooth structure.
 This pressure could cause the tooth to weaken over time.
-A weakened tooth is vulnerable to fractures.
+And a weakened tooth is vulnerable to fractures.